cscully-allison/data-ensemble-interview-artifacts/Codes.md

       - Not initially spoken
       - Not initially drawn

-### Participants interpretations of a "part" of data varies highly in specificity and scale.
-(Connor: Merge up into this section)
+### Participants interpretations of a "part" of data varies highly in specificity and scale. ([A1]: Merge up into this section)
   - Column
     - P1 - "And then the second, probably second biggest part of, of when I'm like doing the ensemble is is going to be the column"
   - Nodes